Jessica Williams Returned To Sundance To Deliver A Rousing Call To The Industry

 Dedicated to creating gender equity in American media, a number of women took to the stage to speak about this year's theme, Risk Independence.
 One such women was 2 Dope Queens star Jessica Williams, who used her platform to speak about intersectionality in feminism.

-In a rousing speech, Williams reflected on what it means to be otherised in America.
+In a rousing speech, Williams reflected on what it means to be otherized in America.

 Advertisement